NoImpactNoIdea/BashKit/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/NoImpactNoIdea/BashKit)
 ![GitHub issues](https://img.shields.io/github/issues/NoImpactNoIdea/BashKit)

-This repository, BashKit, contains a robust multi-file Bash script setup designed for managing large projects by separating concerns and improving reusability.
-It provides a solid foundation for building and organizing Bash scripts in a modular fashion.
+This repository contains a Bash script setup designed for managing large projects by separating concerns.
+The goal is to provide a template along with a suite of tools that can be used whether for pre-commit hooks or general usage.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development.

 ### Prerequisites